saberbrasher/saberbrasher.github.io/_projects/3_project.md

     <div class="col-sm-8">
 <p style="font-size: 20px;"> Hydroclimatic changes have diverse implications, dependent both on the change itself but also the societal or environmental sector being impacted.
 For example, changes in the eastern half of the country (where water deficits are less of an issue) are often centered on flooding or better water management, where in the western half of the country issues typically center around a lack of water, or precipitation events that are of high intensity but low frequency.
 </p>
-            <p style="font-size: 20px;"> Communities that are located near major waterways (streams and rivers) and those that are dependent on agriculture for a large portion of their economies are arguably at highest risk for facing the unknown, and often hard to predict, future climate. </p>
+            <p style="font-size: 20px;"> Communities that are located near major waterways (streams and rivers) and those that are dependent on agriculture for a large portion of their economies are arguably at highest risk for facing the unknown, and often hard to predict, future climate.
+Recent work focused on a suburban mixed land-use watershed (the Red Clay Creek) in northern Delaware to determine climatic conditions that most impacted streamflow modelling accuracy. </p>

     </div>